-In the aftermath of the February 14th shooting at Marjory Stoneman Douglas High School (MSD), Broward County Public Schools (BCPS) shared with CMBM the urgent need for a community-wide stress and trauma-relief response.
+At the invitation of Superintendent Runcie, CMBM was invited to host a series of trauma-relief workshops, which laid the foundation for a county-wide program.
 In July 2018, with generous support from the Chan Zuckerberg Initiative, CMBM and BCPS launched the Comprehensive Wellness Program for Broward County.
-Together we are bringing CMBM’s transformational model of self-awareness, self-care, and group support to Marjory Stoneman Douglas High School and communities throughout the county.
+Together we are bringing CMBM’s transformational model of self-awareness, self-care, and group support to Marjory Stoneman Douglas High School and schools throughout the county.
 In 2019, Children’s Services Council of Broward County joined this effort, helping expand the program beyond the school system into the community.

 Participants at CMBM’s Comprehensive Wellness Program training talk about how the CMBM training has provided hope and healing after suffering the loss of 17 members of their community.